rishabh154114-eng/book_cover/README.md

 ## RESULT:

-The program for designing  designing book front cover page using HTML and CSS is completed successfully.
+The program for  designing book front cover page using HTML and CSS is completed successfully.